LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Prior Work

 \section{Prior Work}

-Several methods have been proposed for the noisy-label problem, and they explore different strategies, such as robust loss functions~\cite{wang2019imae, wang2019symmetric}, label cleansing \cite{jaehwan2019photometric, yuan2018iterative}, sample weighting \cite{ren2018learning}, meta-learning \cite{han2018pumpout}, ensemble learning \cite{miao2015rboost}, and others \cite{yu2018learning, kim2019nlnl, zhang2019metacleaner}.
-Below, we focus on the prior work that is close to our approach and that show competitive results on the main benchmarks.
-It is important to mention that we do not consider methods that need a clean validation set, such as~\cite{zhang2020distilling}, because we believe this forms a less general experimental setup.
+Several methods have been proposed for the noisy-label problem, and they explore different strategies, such as robust loss functions~\cite{ma2020normalized,wang2019imae, wang2019symmetric}, label cleansing \cite{jaehwan2019photometric, yuan2018iterative}, sample weighting \cite{ren2018learning}, meta-learning \cite{han2018pumpout,sun2021learning}, ensemble learning \cite{miao2015rboost}, and others \cite{yu2018learning, kim2019nlnl}.
+Below, we focus on the prior work that is related to our approach and show competitive results on the main benchmarks.

+Sample noise characterisation can be achieved with an auxiliary clean validation set.
+For instance, Ren et al.~\cite{ren2018learning} use such clean validation set and a meta-learning method to find the noisy samples and re-weight them based on their values and gradient directions.
+Zhang et al.~\cite{zhang2020distilling} also use a clean validation set and meta-learning to incorporate pseudo labeling into meta optimisation.
+Shu et al.~\cite{shu2019meta} rely on meta-learning and a clean validation set, but they use a multi-layer perceptron to learn a loss-weighting function.
+Even though these methods show competitive results, they need an auxiliary clean validation set that is not always available and can be expensive to acquire.
+Hence, we disregard these methods in our paper because we argue that they are based on a less general experimental setup.